Best Wireless Tattoo Machines – Top Options in 2023

 Based on the reviews and feedback from professional tattoo artists, the Spektra Flux tattoo machine by FK Irons is highly regarded for its performance and versatility.
 It is suitable both for contouring ( it contours very well) and for coloring and shading, which means it can be your only tool for any task.

 More about the features of use: the color indicator shows the volts, the step of volts – 0.5 volts.
 The internal design is simple so there is hardly anything to break.
 The power supply is easy to change and easy to use.
 The holder is aluminum and can be autoclaved or cold sterilized.
-The rechargeable battery takes 1 hour to charge and works up to 8 hours (although this is all individual and depends on the nature of use).
+The rechargeable battery pack takes 1 hour to charge and works up to 8 hours (although this is all individual and depends on the nature of use).

 The ergonomic design is another feature that receives praise from users, with many noting its comfortable grip and reduced hand fatigue during longer sessions.
-The machine’s wireless operation and long autonomy of the battery also make it a popular choice for artists who value mobility and flexibility in their work.
+The machine’s wireless operation and long autonomy of the battery also make it a popular choice for artists who value mobility and flexibility in their tattoo work.

 Overall, the Spektra Flux seems to be a top choice for tattooists who are looking for a reliable and versatile machine that can handle a variety of tattoo techniques.
 While individual experiences may vary, the overwhelming consensus among users is that the Spektra Flux is a high-quality machine that can help artists achieve their best work.